Wave Sound by Rebecca Belmore, Gros Morne National Park, LandMarks2017

 How does PIA determine who to fund?

-There are two prerequisites.
-A potential partner art organization must have Canadian charitable status and the proposal must be a contemporary art project.
-For projects involving exhibitions a curator with relevant experience must be attached, and there must be an education opportunity for PIA members and the general public.
-PIA aims to invest in a mix of different types of projects, from collaborating with grassroots art collectives to established art institutions.
-PIA is interested in projects which include a permanent record or legacy such as a book or digital platform.
+There are two prerequisites: Successful applicants must have Canadian charitable status and the proposal must be a contemporary art project.
+For projects involving exhibitions, a curator with relevant experience must be involved, and there must be an education opportunity for PIA members and the general public.
+PIA aims to invest in a variety of different types of projects, from collaborating with grassroots art collectives to established art institutions.
+PIA is also interested in projects which include a permanent record or legacy such as a book or digital platform.

 Does PIA give grants to artists?